-(p) The recommended order of the hearing officer shall set forth the principal issues and relevant facts adduced at the hearing, and the applicable provisions in law, regulation, and agency policy.
 The order and decision shall contain findings of fact and conclusions with respect to each of the issues, and the reasons and basis therefor.
 The decision shall also set forth any remedial action necessary to resolve the issues in dispute.

-(q) Subject to the provisions of subsections (s) through (u), after a hearing officer issues a recommended order under this section, the director or the director's designee shall issue a final order within thirty (30) business days.
+- (q) Subject to the provisions of subsections (s) through (u), after a hearing officer issues a recommended order under this section, the director or the director's designee shall issue a final order within thirty (30) business days.
 The final order shall:

-(1) affirm;
+- (1) affirm;

-(2) modify; or
+- (2) modify; or

-(3) dissolve;
+- (3) dissolve;